turboszyszka/o-mnie/README.md

 ## About me

 My name is Adrian Rusin.
-A university graduate with degree in English.
+Employed as Senior Analyst for FCU in PwC Poland.
 Currently aiming to work within software engineering industry.
 Have just finished studying Software testing [(Tester oprogramowania)](https://www.wsb.pl/gdynia/studia-i-szkolenia/studia-podyplomowe/kierunki/tester-oprogramowania) postgraduate at WSB (now Merito) Gdynia, in order to structurize my knowledge and build proper foundation using help of experienced testers and mentors.

 ## Tools used